dotherightthing/kss-node/demo-dotherightthing/README.md

 1. Some modifiers are not output in the styleguide
   1. Check that the modifier is followed by a description: `.mymodifier - my description`
   1. Remove any empty lines from the KSS code
-1. Styleguide is generated but the styleguide page is blank
+1. The Styleguide is generated but the Styleguide page is blank
-  1. Navigate to the styleguide homepage then select the desired page from the dropdown, this will eliminate the possibility that the desired index comment has been removed from the stylesheets
+  1. Navigate to the Styleguide homepage then select the desired page from the dropdown, this will eliminate the possibility that the desired index comment has been removed from the stylesheets
   1. Remove any empty lines from the end of the stylesheet files
+1. There are duplicate entries in the styleguide
+  1. Check that an SVN update has not created multiple copies of a conflicted file/stylesheet

 ### D) Authoring KSS